 All payments in respect of Notes will be made free and clear of withholding or deduction of Italian taxation, unless the withholding or deduction is required by law.
 In that event, the Issuer will pay such additional amounts as will result in the Noteholders receiving such amounts as they would have received in respect of the Notes had no such withholding or deduction been required.
-The Issuer's obligation to gross up is, however, subject to a number of exceptions, including withholding or deduction:
+The Issuer's obligation to gross up is, however, subject to a number of exceptions, including, inter alia, withholding or deduction pursuant to Italian Legislative Decree No. 239 of 1 April 1996 and any related implementing regulations.